BayAreaMetro/MTCDataModel/Project-Documentation/clipper/readme.md

 This is the timestamp of the transaction on the transaction tables.
 It is in UTC timezone.

 Key join fields for the transactions table.

 Basically, the relationships that give the id's on the anonymized transactions table human-readable names.

+These are pseudocode, so that the user can use them as needed.

 ### operator_id to name

-operators, operatorid=operatorid
+operatorid=operatorid

 ### operators (transfers) to name

 transferoperator=operatorid

 ### route_id to name

-operatorid=operatorid,
-routeid=routeid
+operatorid=operatorid AND routeid=routeid

 ### locations (origins) id to name

-originlocation=locationcode,
-operatorid=operatorid
+originlocation=locationcode AND operatorid=operatorid

 ### locations (destinations) id to name

-destinationlocation=locationcode
-operatorid=participantid
+destinationlocation=locationcode AND operatorid=participantid